We Need Your Support!

 The Official Sunday Ceremonial Parade of the Evzones

 If you happen to be in Athens on a Sunday, make sure to head over to Syntagma to witness the official ceremonial parade of the Evzones.

-Every Sunday at 11 am, a parade of Evzones marches down Vasilissis Sofias avenue, from the Presidential Guard camp towards the Tomb of the Unknown Soldier, where the official Changing of the Guard ceremony takes place.
+Every Sunday at 11 am, a parade of Evzones marches down Vasilissis Sofias avenue, from the Presidential Guard camp towards the Tomb of the Unknown Soldier, where the official Changing of the Guard ceremony occurs.

 Around 10 am, you’ll notice Vasilissis Sofias avenue filling with people holding cameras and Evzones platoons getting ready for the march.

-At about 10.20 am, the Evzones proceed to march in perfect coordination towards Syntagma Square, under the sounds of a marching band.
-There they begin the ritual of Changing of the Guard, relieving their colleagues from their duty.
+At about 10.20 am, the Evzones proceeded to march in perfect coordination towards Syntagma Square under the sounds of a marching band.
+There, they begin the Changing of the Guard ritual, relieving their colleagues from their duty.

 This spectacular ceremony never fails to draw in large crowds and evoke awe and admiration – definitely one of the most unique experiences you can have in Athens!